 Prevention of Medical Errors for Florida Occupational Therapists

 Copyright © 2018 Wild Iris Medical Education, Inc. All Rights Reserved.

-- Discuss Florida’s medical error reporting requirements.
+- Discuss Florida’s statutory requirements for addressing medical errors.

 TABLE OF CONTENTS

 - Error Risks Among Populations of Special Vulnerability

 It would seem essential that every healthcare encounter a person has should be safe and free from harm.
 Unfortunately, this is not always the case.
 Although the vast majority of Americans are having positive experiences with the healthcare system, nearly a quarter of adults report having personally experienced a medical error.
 Errors occur in hospitals, clinics, surgery centers, doctors’ offices, nursing homes, pharmacies, and even in patients’ homes.